Read about Auguste's remarkable story in Henri Tardent's account. Now read on!

 The following is a brief chronology of events that led to the establishment of Tardents in the USA.

 1889: Auguste’s eldest daughter, Inna Avgustovna, was born.
-She died in the Stevens' house in St Louis MO in 1955.
+She died in the Stevens' house in St Louis Missouri in 1955.
 She was the only one of Auguste’s children to survive the Russian Civil War and Stalinism; she succeeded in emigrating to the United States in 1929, via Constantinople and Paris.

 1891: Auguste’s middle child and only son Sasha, born in 1891, reputedly joined the “Greens” in his late 20s: The Greens were armed peasant groups fighting against all state-sponsored armies till 1922; the family believes that he did not survive collectivization and the beginnings of Stalinism but no official date of death is available as far as is known.